Malden in Kanawha County, West Virginia — The American South (Appalachia)

 Erected by West Virginia Department of Culture and History.
 (Marker Number KA 3/KA 4.)

 Location.
-38° 17.931′ N, 81° 33.461′ W. Marker is near Charleston, West Virginia, in Kanawha County.
-Marker is at the intersection of Malden Drive (County Route 60/6) and Cypress Drive on Malden Drive.
+This marker has been replaced by another marker nearby.
+It was located near 38° 17.931′ N, 81° 33.461′ W. Marker was in Malden, West Virginia, in Kanawha County.
+Marker was at the intersection of Malden Drive (County Route 60/6) and Cypress Drive on Malden Drive.
 Touch for map.
-Marker is at or near this postal address: 4200 Malden Drive, Charleston WV 25306, United States of America.
+Marker was at or near this postal address: 4200 Malden Drive, Charleston WV 25306, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 11, 2019.
-This page originally submitted on September 4, 2014, by PaulwC3 of Northern, Virginia.
+This page was last revised on August 5, 2021.
+It was originally submitted on September 4, 2014, by PaulwC3 of Northern, Virginia.
 This page has been viewed 494 times since then and 24 times this year.
 Photos: 1, 2. submitted on September 3, 2012, by Don Morfe of Baltimore, Maryland.
-3. submitted on September 8, 2014, by PaulwC3 of Northern, Virginia.
-4. submitted on October 17, 2015, by Allen C. Browne of Silver Spring, Maryland. • Kevin W. was the editor who published this page.
+3. submitted on October 17, 2015, by Allen C. Browne of Silver Spring, Maryland. • Kevin W. was the editor who published this page.